David Mitchell, Ph.D.

 Originally from Kansas, Dr. Mitchell also has seven years of practitioner experience working in the city manager's offices in Kansas City, Missouri and Highland Park, Illinois; starting off as a Cookingham Fellow in Kansas City.
 During that time, Dr. Mitchell served in a number of roles including management of an organization-wide consolidation and reorganization effort, implementing an employee suggestion/gainsharing program, serving as a budget analyst for most city departments, assisting in the planning and implementation of a 311 call center, serving as the organizational customer service ombudsman, coordinating the city special events program, producing city communication documents, staffing numerous citizen committees, and overseeing an organizational performance management program.
 His work as a practitioner has been nationally recognized by ICMA and the National League of Cities.

-Dr. Mitchell lives in Lake Mary along with his wife, Shabnam, and daughter, Piper.
+Dr. Mitchell lives in Lake Mary along with his wife, Shabnam, and children, Piper and Ali.
 He has previously served as treasurer on his homeowners' association board of directors.
 He also is an Orange County election precinct polling clerk.
 David is a proud alumnus of the University of Kansas and hosts the local alumni chapter's basketball watch parties, rock chalk!

 Northern Illinois University

 University of Kansas